 v=spf1 include:spf.emailkampane.cz ~all

 Do you have access to managing the domain on whose behalf you will send e-mails?
 If so, here is the procedure:

-- Log in to the domain administration to manage the domain. (how to set up records for selected providers can be found here)
+- Log in to the domain administration to manage the domain.

 - Locate the DNS record settings or the domain file of the selected domain.